 Stay overnight in one of four cozy cabins at Pine Lake, with stone fireplaces and outdoor fire rings.
 One cabin is ADA accessible, and all cabins include a full kitchen and bath, along with heating and air conditioning for year-round stays.
 The park’s campground offers electric sites with modern showers and restrooms and a trailer dump station.
 Some campsites are available on a first-come, first-serve basis, and advanced campsite and cabin reservations can be made online.

 Reserve one of two shelters on Upper Pine Lake.
-The Beach Shelter is ADA accessible, and the Pine Lodge can be reserved through the online reservation system for weddings, family reunions or other special events.
+Pine Lodge can be reserved through the online reservation system for Pine Lake State Park, for weddings, family reunions or other special events.